oraichain/orai/x/websocket/spec/01_state.md

 	BlockHeight       int64                        `json:"block_height"` // block height where the report is stored on Oraichain.
 	Fees              sdk.Coins                    `json:"report_fee"` // fees for reporting.
 	AggregatedResult  []byte                       `json:"aggregated_result"` // the aggregated result retrieved from the Oracle Script.
+	ResultStatus      string                       `json:"result_status"` // the status of the result, can be either fail or success.
 	Reporter          Reporter                     `json:"reporter"` // the account that is used to create the report transaciton.
 }
 ```